MatchuPitchu/css-summary/03_Flex, Grid, Float.md

 }
 ```

-### Example: min-content, max-content
+### Grid: min-content, max-content

 - `max-content`: width of largest content of a grid item in this column or row WITHOUT line break
+- `min-content`:
+  - for column track: column takes largest width that is needed to fit the grid item content without overflowing
-- `min-content`: column OR row track takes largest width OR height that is needed to fit the grid item content without overflowing;
+  - for row track: row takes largest height that is needed to fit the grid item content without overflowing
   - example `grid-template-columns: max-content 1fr 1fr min-content`: column track is set to min-content, `Loremipsum` is largest word and so largest content in grid item, now NO overflowing to right and left, BUT overflowing to bottom remains possible;
   - if row track is also set to min-content (`grid-template-rows: repeat(2, min-content)`), then grid item content fits perfectly without any overflowing